 If you make one-off or more regular withdrawals from your pension pot, its value will go down.
 For this reason, it’s important to think carefully about how much you withdraw.

 Our retirement savings guidelines show that a potentially sustainable withdrawal rate is between 4% and 5% of your pension savings in the first year of your retirement.
 You then adjust the amount every year after that for inflation.

 It’s important to remember that this is a rule of thumb and everyone’s circumstances are different.
 For example, you might want to withdraw more in the early years to spend on home improvements or travel.
 You would then need to withdraw less in the later years.

 You can't normally access your money before the age of 55.
-There are different tax implications of withdrawing money from your pension depending on your personal circumstances; you can read our guide explaining how pension withdrawals are taxed.
+There are different tax implications of withdrawing money from your pension depending on your personal circumstances.
 All tax rules may change in the future.

 What should you think about when choosing investments in retirement?